-1. To qualify as an SSYC Skipper, the skipper must turn-in twenty-five (25) different crew trips and a minimum of six (6) announced trips at club meetings in one renewal year.
+1. To qualify (for reimbursement of annual dues) as an SSYC Skipper, the skipper must turn-in twenty-five (25) different crew trips and a minimum of six (6) announced trips at club meetings in one membership year.
 A crew-trip is one person on a single boat-trip, a boat trip is a minimum of one (1) hour off the dock.
-The initial qualifying year is different for each new Skipper, and starts and ends on the date of their first trip announcement.
-Once the new Skipper meets the minimums needed they move into a calendar year renewal date.

 2. The Skipper must announce the boat-trip and the number of spots (crew) available for sign-up.
 The number of announced crew must be available for sign-up (not “I’m taking out X-number, but all spots are filled”).
 Alternate sign-ups are allowed, but will not count as crew unless they are allowed to attend the boat-trip.
 If the only crew trips announced are for alternates, and no alternate is allowed to attend, the trip does not count.

 3. On announced boat-trips, only casual members who sign-up at the meeting or club members who sign-up at the meeting or after the meeting will count as crew-trips.

 4. The only unannounced trips that will count are official club overnight events, and only club members who sign up and attend the trip will be counted as crew-trips.
 Overnights can be turned in on one trip sheet showing total count for crew and trip.

 5. Signed-up no-shows will count as crew.